emcuttsy/monoglot-anxiety/content/english/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 For the first year, I relied exclusively on Duolingo (to learn basic vocabulary) and comprehensible input (Netflix, YouTube, and podcasts on Spotify) to learn German.

 If you're a beginner and you want to get started learning with comprehensible input but don't know where to start, [**I wrote up a little resource with 11 tips to help beginners start learning with comprehensible input.**](https://monoglotanxiety.ck.page/11-tips-for-beginners) The tips sheet is free, just follow the link.

+{{<notice note "Use a VPN to access foreign-language content">}}

+Unfortunately, a lot of foreign-language content online is geographically restricted.
+This can make finding comprehensible input hard.
+Using a **VPN (Virtual Private Network)** is an easy way to securely access foreign language content for input if you don't live in the "right" country.

+<a target="_blank" rel="nofollow" href="https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input">You can get 81% off Surfshark VPN</a> using my link.
+Surfshark is my pick for language learners because it is great for streaming, works seamlessly across multiple devices, and stands out for its international focus — you can use it in 16 languages and there are servers in 100 countries, including multiple options in Africa and South America.

+**I really think a VPN is one of the few things you can pay for that can truly make a difference in learning a language via comprehensible input...** unlike textbooks!

+_Note: Using a VPN to get around location restrictions can be against the terms of service of streaming sites.
+I'm not encouraging you to break the rules!_

+{{</ notice >}}

 ### Find penpals and speaking partners once you can communicate a bit